Maison Bras awed us with its innovative food and stunning views. This 3 star Michelin restaurant is the ultimate destination dining experience.

 Le Suquet, the Bras Family’s Relais & Chateau, is located high in the Aubrac hills, overlooking the nearby town of Laguiole.
 Horned Aubrac cattle drive the agricultural industry of the region, and these cows ubiquitously inhabit the grassy, sloping landscape.

-Our Dinner at Maison Bras
+Destination Dining at Maison Bras

 We decided to stay at the Suquet for many reasons.
 Sure, there are some charming inns and B&B’s in the Laguiole area, but not many offer the experience of waking in the morning to the stunning Aubrac landscape.
-(We’ll post more on this in a future article in this series.)

 Michel Bras built the hotel rooms into the hill so that the rear door of every room slides open to the most scenic overlook in the area, and our room was no exception.
 After a few hours of ogling at the cloud painted scenery, we made our way to up the stairs toward the dining room… or should we say dining heaven.